 There were a lot of events last year marking Guy Fawkes ill fated plan and good on him to, because what else would we be doing at this time of year if the plan had never been conceived.

 See my 2014 Bonfire Event Date Page for a list of bonfire night events, or the Calendar of Bonfire related dates and Events, if you would like to support in fundraising or just fancy warming up for the big one.

-29/01/14 . .
-Well what can I say, The 2014 Sussex Bonfire Season will in a few months be upon us and fundraising has already begun and the big build up to the Lewes Bonfire is now here, the anticipation, trepidation, gossip, gutter press media scaremongering, adjustments to the new bonfire costume, polishing the costume for the Fifth, buying in your red flares, “red” rookies and Chinese crackers.
+02/10/14 . .
+Well what can I say, Lewes Bonfire is only a month away and the 2014 Sussex Bonfire Season is already in full swing and the big build up to the Lewes Bonfire is now here, the anticipation, trepidation, gossip, gutter press media scaremongering, adjustments to the new bonfire costume, polishing the costume for the Fifth, buying in your red flares, “red” rookies and Chinese crackers.

 The above video describes the feeling for me and my wife and many others in Lewes on the 4th and 5th of November, without the anniversaries, birthdays, celebrations, freedom, song, dance and remembrance, Life Would Be Null.

 First Line=Italian, Second Line=English Translation.
 At the bottom is my Lewes Bonfire variation as near as I can damn get it! .
 You will need to listen to it a few times and follow my version to feel what I feel.

 Libiamo Ne’lieti Calici (Brindisi) . .
 “Drinking Song : From La Traviata : The Fallen Woman” Or “The Lewes Bonfire”